craigsdennis/db-backed-chat-workers-ai/README.md

 # Database Backed Workers AI Chat

 Users can sign up and begin chatting with an AI model hosted on [Workers AI](https://developers.cloudflare.com/workers-ai/).
 Conversations and messages are stored in [D1](https://developers.cloudflare.com/d1/).
-Conversations are automatically titled and summarized using a [Cron trigger](https://developers.cloudflare.com/workers/configuration/cron-triggers/) and AI.
+Conversations are automatically titled and summarized every 3 minutes using a [Cron trigger](https://developers.cloudflare.com/workers/configuration/cron-triggers/) and AI.

 NOTE: Authentication is not in place in this demo, the password is always `12345`.
 However, it does use JSON Web Tokens (JWT) via the [Hono](https://honojs.dev) web framework.